MicrosoftDocs/semantic-kernel-docs/semantic-kernel/vs-code-tools/index.md

 Errors creating a Semantic Function
 - Unable to create function prompt file for <name>
  - An error occurred creating the skprompt.txt file for a new semantic function.
-Check you can create new folders and files in the location specified for the semantic skill.
+Check you can create new folders and files in the location specified for the semantic function.
 - Function <name> already exists.
 Found function prompt file: <file name>
  - A skprompt.txt file already exists for the semantic function you are trying to create.
 Switch to the explorer view to find the conflicting file.
 - Unable to create function configuration file for <file name>
  - An error occurred creating the config.json file for a new semantic function.
-Check you can create new folders and files in the location specified for the semantic skill.
+Check you can create new folders and files in the location specified for the semantic function.
 - Configuration file for <file> already exists.
 Found function config file: <file name>
  - A config.json file already exists for the semantic function you are trying to create.
 Switch to the explorer view to find the conflicting file.